 5. Payment Upfront?

-It’s a huge red flag if a building firm asks for payment upfront for their building work.
+It’s a huge no no, if a building firm asks for payment up front.
 In your written contract you should both agree when payment will be made.
-A reliable builder will be happy to receive payment on completion or at stages throughout the project and not expect money before even beginning.
+A reliable builder will be happy to receive payment on completion or at stages.

 6. Company Details

-Always check out the company details, ring the phone number, google the address, check out the website/facebook etc. If there are no details of the company online, then does the company exist?
+Always check out the company details, ring the phone number, google the address, check out the website/facebook etc. If there is no details of the company online then does the company exist?

 Here at CK Architectural, we have built up a network of trusted and reliable trades people over the years.
 We will always offer to send your Building Regulations Drawings to 2 of our trusted Builders for quotes and recommend you to find at least 1 of your own builders to get a quote from.